-In Pakistan, the overall share of services sector in real GDP is around 60% at end FY 2018, and around 56% in nominal GDP; the latter is higher than South Asia average.
-Service sector has been witnessing a shift towards the digitization.
-Growing internet penetration is revolutionizing the way consumers and businesses gain and share information, executes transactions, and manages their day- to- day operations.
+In Pakistan, the overall share of services sector in real GDP was around 60% at end FY 2018, and around 56% in nominal GDP; the latter was higher than South Asian average.
+Services sector has been witnessing a shift towards digitization.
+Growing internet penetration is revolutionizing the way consumers and businesses gain and share information, execute transactions and manage their day- to- day operations.
 Improving digital connectivity is reshaping consumer behavior, which is increasingly tilted in favor of convenience, cost savings, and customized retail experiences.
-Businesses are also capitalizing on opportunities enraging from the digitization, such as supply chain efficiency, lower transaction cost, and enhanced flexibility in addressing consumer needs.
+Businesses are also capitalizing on opportunities enraging from the digitization, such as supply chain efficiency, lower transaction cost and enhanced flexibility in addressing consumer needs.
 Pakistan is among the economies where digitization is triggering changes in some components of the service sector.
 The shift is most prominent in areas like e-Commerce, fintech, and e-government, where new ventures and approaches to deliver services are picking.
 Specifically, the market size of e-Commerce has grown significantly in Pakistan over the last few years, transforming the way consumers interact with - and especially pay businesses.

-As per UNCTAD's B2C e-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-Commerce readiness index with a score of 24.0.4 However, a noticeable surge has been witnessed in recent past in the number of online vendors, local e-Commerce platforms, online payment facilities introduced by banks and large cellular service providers.
+As per UNCTAD's B2C e-Commerce Index, in 2017 Pakistan ranked 120 (out of 144 countries) on e-Commerce readiness index with a score of 24.0.4However, a noticeable surge has been witnessed in recent past in the number of online vendors, local e-Commerce platforms, online payment facilities introduced by banks and large cellular service providers.
 Improved internet accessibility and significant efforts of the government for financial inclusion in most parts of the country can be rightly credited for this.
-PTA's data reveals that as of March 2019, there were 159 million cellular subscribers, 66 million 3G/4G subscribers and 68 million broadband subscribers.
-From 2017-2018 the number of local e-Commerce merchants increased 2.6 times and e-Commerce payments increased by 2.3 times in just 12 months.
+PTA's data reveals that, as of July 2019, there were 161 million cellular subscribers, 70 million 3G/4G subscribers and 72 million broadband subscribers and total tele-density of 76.56%.5 From 2017-2018, the number of local e-Commerce merchants increased 2.6 times and e-Commerce payments increased by 2.3 times in just 12 months.
 SBP's Annual Report on the State of Economy 2017-18 shows that sales of local and international e-Commerce merchants were Rs.
-20.7 billion in 2017growing by 93.7% in 2018 to reach Rs.
+20.7 billion in 2017 growing by 93.7% in 2018 to reach Rs.
 40.1 billion.
-These figures do not include all the post-paid cash-on-delivery transactions which account for 60% of the total value of e-Commerce in Pakistan.
+These figures do not include all the post-paid cash-on-delivery transactions which account for 60% of the total value of e-Commerce in Pakistan.7

-Around 64% of Pakistan's Population in under the age of 29 and the country will continue to enjoy the youth bulge for another 30 years or so, according to a report from United Nations Human Development, 2017.
+Around 64% of Pakistan's Population is under the age of 29 and the country will continue to enjoy the youth bulge for another 30 years or so, according to a report from United Nations Human Development, 2017.
 As young population is more open to embrace technology as compared to old generation, the promotion and regulation of e-Commerce becomes more significant in providing employment to around 130 million Pakistan's youth in the next 30 years.